-Survivor pension: The widow(er)'s pension is equal to 75% of the pension paid or payable to the deceased at the time of death.
+Survivor pension: The widow(er)'s pension is 75% of the pension the deceased received or would have been entitled to receive at the time of death.

 A limited pension is paid for a year to a widow(er) younger than the age 50 with no dependent children.